Helpers

 Examples:

-result = xmllib.find_date_in_string("1849/1850")
+result = xmllib.find_dates_in_string("1849/1850")

-# result == "GREGORIAN:CE:1849:CE:1850"
+# result == {"GREGORIAN:CE:1849:CE:1850"}

-result = xmllib.find_date_in_string("not a valid date")
+result = xmllib.find_dates_in_string("not a valid date")

-result = xmllib.find_date_in_string("first date: 2024.
-Second is ignored: 2025.")
+result = xmllib.find_dates_in_string("first date: 2024.
+Second: 2025.")

-# result == "GREGORIAN:CE:2024:CE:2024"
+# result == {"GREGORIAN:CE:2024:CE:2024", "GREGORIAN:CE:2025:CE:2025"}

 Source code in dsp/dsp-tools/src/dsp_tools/xmllib/helpers.py